pypxe/PyPXE/DOCUMENTATION.md

 import pypxe.http
 ```

-The HTTP server class, `HTTPD()` requires three optional parameters be set in order to be constructed:
+The HTTP server class, `HTTPD()`, requires three optional parameters be set in order to be constructed:
 * __`ip`__
   * Description: This is the IP address that the HTTP server will bind to.
-  * Default: By default it is set to '0.0.0.0' so that it binds to all available interfaces.
+  * Default: By default, it is set to '0.0.0.0' so that it binds to all available interfaces.
   * Type: _string_
 * __`port`__
   * Description: This it the port that the HTTP server will run on.
-  * Default: By default the port is 80 as that is the default port for HTTP.
+  * Default: By default, the port is 80 as that is the default port for HTTP.
   * Type: _int_
 * __`netbootDirectory`__
   * Description: This is the directory that the HTTP server will serve files from similarly to that of `tftpboot`.
-  * Default: By default it is set to '.' (current directory).
+  * Default: By default, it is set to '.' (current directory).
   * Type: _string_
 * __`mode_debug`__
   * Description: This indicates whether or not the HTTP server should be started in debug mode or not.
-  * Default: By default it is set to 'False'
+  * Default: False
   * Type: bool

 ##Additional Information